latticesurgery-com/liblsqecc/README.md

 ## Contributors

-Liblsqecc was primarily developed at Aalto University by [George Watkins](https://github.com/gwwatkin) under Dr. [Alexandru Paler](https://github.com/alexandrupaler)'s supervision, and is now maintained by George Watkins.
+Liblsqecc was primarily developed at Aalto University by [George Watkins](https://github.com/gwwatkin) under [Alexandru Paler](https://github.com/alexandrupaler)'s supervision, and is now maintained by George Watkins.

 A special thanks to [Tyler LeBlond](https://github.com/tylerrleblond) for adding the EDPC layout and other contributions.